No. 12 Bangor Street Railway with its original type of trolley

 The building of the new hydro station required additional financial arrangements and the Public Works Company was chartered on October 19, 1889, to provide for the management and closer relationship among various water power, electric light, and street railway lines in operation or planned in the Bangor area.
 Securities of the Public Works Company were passed, in return for the new electrical equipment, to the supplier Thompson-Houston Company.

-The Bangor city council approved the electric railway project on January 18, 1887, and endorsed the proposed charter.
+The Bangor City Council approved the electric railway project on January 18, 1887, and endorsed the proposed charter.
 The new company, to be known as the Bangor Street Railway, was duly incorporated by the state legislature on February 11, 1888, and the act, included was signed by the governor four days later.
 Capital stock was limited to $300,000.

 The route chosen commenced at a point near the "Tin Bridge" close to the East Hampden town line, and extended northeasterly along Main Street to West Market Square and the municipal bridge over the Kenduskeag Stream, through State Street to Exchange Street to Washington, along Washington street to Oak, up Oak Street to State and along State Street to Pearl Street.
 This route was selected to avoid the steep grade of State Street Hill.